Notes on the Geography of The Eastern United States: Manhattan: Wall Street Goes Residential

 To its north, a grim exercise in mimicry, like a digital copy of a great singer's voice.
 The building, at 250 Broadway, was designed by Emery Roth and completed in 1962.
 Ironically, it is the home of the city's housing authority.

-Across the Hudson River, a tower by Cesar Pelli rises at 30 Hudson Street and houses Goldman Sachs.
+Across the Hudson River, a huge tower by Cesar Pelli rises at 30 Hudson Street and houses Goldman Sachs.
+No matter how high it rises, it still looks lost.
+New Jersey just isn't Manhattan.